mecc-monash/rbc/sensing_tutorial.md

 Medium   |  6-10 cm         | GREEN |
 Far      |  11-15 cm        | BLUE  |

 Now that an LED is lit up with one of the above colours, you have to use the LED as an input to the colour sensor, guess which colour has been lit up, and hence print the distance to the terminal.
-A demonstrator would go through your code and ask questions to mark your understanding.